 Sustaining growth isn’t easy, especially when it happens rapidly.

 During the course of its existence, every organisation goes through different phases of evolution.
-Each phase, in turn, brings in a growth curve which presents its own share of excitement, opportunities and challenges.
+Each phase, in turn, brings in a growth curve that presents its own share of excitement, opportunities, and challenges.
 Add to this the speed and rapid pace expected the excitement quotient goes up exponentially.